WiscCsAirg/WiscCsAirg/index.md

 Meetings
 --------

-AIRG meets Wednesdays from 4-5pm in MSC 4765 during spring 2017.
+AIRG meets Wednesdays from 4-5pm in MSC 4765 during fall 2017.

 Occasionally, when appropriate, AIRG is canceled in favor of the [Statistics Seminar](https://www.stat.wisc.edu/seminars).